 Day 10: Seward / Anchorage

-After a final morning to enjoy the wild environs of Fox Island, we weave our way back through the fjords to Seward.
-From here, we retrace our route northward, with the mountain ranges of the Kenai Peninsula rising one after another as we traverse Moose Pass and cross
+After a final morning to enjoy the wild environs of Fox Island, we weave our way back through the fjords to Seward, where we'll have lunch and visit the Alaska SeaLife Center on Resurrection Bay.
+While primarily dedicated to marine research and education, the center also features a public aquarium and is the only permanent marine mammal rescue and rehabilitation facility in the state.
+From Seward, we retrace our route northward, with the mountain ranges of the Kenai Peninsula rising one after another as we traverse Moose Pass and cross

 Days 11 & 12: Katmai National Park - Brooks Falls